AdamHadouTemsamani/Spring2025/Software Architecture/Week 8/Lecture.md

 > * **Relations**: Depends on, used by, deployed on, developed by.
 > * **Models**: Software architecture description.

+---

+**Organizational structures** describe who does what and how teams, projects, and stakeholders relate and collaborate.

+**Business structures** outline how products, services, partners, and customers connect to create and capture value.

+**Software structures** map out how modules, services, and components depend on and interact with each other in the system.

+---

 ![alt text](images/ecosystem-analysis.png)

 ## Software ecosystem health